AbedalelahHyari/AbedalelahHyari/README.md

 ### Hi there I'm Abedalelah Hyari 👋
-I am a full-stack developer with robust problemsolving skills and follow best practices, delivering high-quality standardization in creating and designing software in a test-driven environment.
+I am a full-stack developer with robust problem solving skills and follow best practices, delivering high-quality standardization in creating and designing software in a test-driven environment.